Originally published in August 2020, this blog has been updated with significant new data.

 COVID Survey Shows Changes in Daily Life for PWS Families

-The global COVID-19 pandemic has brought many changes to daily life for all of us.
+COVID-19 has created changes in daily life for all of us: masks, social distancing, testing, quarantines and self-isolation after exposure, working from home, adjustments at school, changes to social interactions, and many more.
 There are some pros to our busy days slowing down, spending time with family, and developing a deeper appreciation for the things we miss.
-However, there are also numerous challenges, which can be even harder for families taking care of a loved one with special needs.
-The Global PWS Registry launched a survey over the summer to capture how PWS families are navigating this unprecedented time.
-The first infographic from the results of this survey highlights some of the stresses caregivers are experiencing, and how school age children with PWS adjusted to distance learning at the end of last school year.
+However, there are also numerous challenges, which can be even harder for families taking care of a loved one with special needs, and with PWS in particular.
+The results of this year's COVID-19 survey launched as part of the Global PWS Registry show the effects of COVID-19 as parents articulated them, first in August and then in November.

 Thank you to those families who participated in this survey.
 The responses show us that while the COVID experience is definitely increasing stress levels among families with PWS, the reasons for that increased stress can vary a lot among families.
 Keep your eyes out for more infographics with data from the COVID survey in the coming months!